Location: New York, NY

 See all appraisals by Virginia Salem

-Ms. Salem is a member of the American Association of Appraisers and is a frequent contributor of articles on period and estate jewelry to trade publications.
-In addition to remaining active as a buyer and seller of fine jewelry, she is also sought after as a lecturer and consulting appraiser throughout the United States.
+A USPAP certified member of the American Association of Appraisers and a frequent contributor of trade articles on period and estate jewelry, Ms. Salem remains an active as a buyer and seller of fine jewelry.
+She is also sought after as a lecturer and consulting appraiser throughout the United States.
 She lives in New York and Massachusetts.